Side Street Studio Arts, 15 Ziegler Court

 When & Where

-The Janus Theater Company is a not-for-profit organization founded in 1998 that creates initimate theatrical experiences that bring audiences and actors together.
-The company has produced work in Elgin, Chicago, its suburbs, and London, Ontario.
-Whether in cafes, storefronts, parks, greenhouses, brewpubs, or actual theater spaces, the company has produced more than 60 productions since its beginnings, winning numerous awards along the way.
-Visit www.janustheater.com for more information.
+The Janus Theatre Company is a not-for-profit organization founded in 1998 that creates initimate theatrical experiences that bring audiences and actors together.
+The company has produced work in Elgin, Chicago, its suburbs, and London and New York.
+Whether in cafes, storefronts, parks, greenhouses, brewpubs, or actual theater spaces, the company has produced closed to 70 productions since its beginnings, winning numerous awards along the way.
+Visit www.janusplays.com for more information.